ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 export const User_Model = mongoose.model("User", User_Schema);
 ```

-Notice that `unique: true` does not verify the uniqueness of emails before we save users to the database, but it creates an [index](https://www.mongodb.com/docs/manual/indexes/) for the emails so that users will be faster to find by email.
-We will check the uniqueness later.
+Notice that the restraint `unique: true` in the email field will throw an error when we want to save a user with a duplicate email to the database.
+But to differentiate this error better from other errors, we will implement this check by hand.
+The restraint also creates an [index](https://www.mongodb.com/docs/manual/indexes/) for the emails so that users will be faster to find by email.
+A gotcha is that the validation method [`validateSync`](https://mongoosejs.com/docs/validation.html) does _not_ return an error when the email is not unique.
+Hence we will not use it here.

 Of course, we will not save the real passwords in the database.
 We will hash them.
 A convenient way to do this is via the [bcrypt package](https://www.npmjs.com/package/bcrypt).
 Let us install it right away.
 If you use TypeScript, you will also want to install the types as a dev dependency.